lmdelbahia/epoch/Readme.md

+Abstract.
+The EPOCH protocol is based on the XS_ACE ‘Arbitrary Code Execution’ subsystem of TF Protocol, in fact, is a subset of XS_ACE (see TF Protocol documentation for further reading).
+The idea behind EPOCH is to provide an abstraction layer for communication and encryption allowing the construction of functionalities or commands ‘Called endpoints in EPOCH’ on top of it.
+Those endpoints are programs that can be written in any interpreted or JIT language, such Python or Java; or any AOT language like C, C++, Pascal, and so on.
+As far as concern to the ‘endpoint’, this is, the program running on top of EPOCH, only matters reading from standard input and writing to the standard output.

+You can find in the folders the server written in C and many clientes written in different languages.

 To run server in debug mode execute it like this debug/epoch ./conf 55001

 The first parameter indicates the folder of the server private key and the authority file.
     -The private server key is in PEM format.
+This is a file called "key" without the double quotes in the folder indicated by the first parameter.
-    -The authority file is a list of programs and paramters that can be run from EPOCH Protocol
+    -The authority file is a list of programs and paramters that can be run from EPOCH Protocol.
+The exact authority file among all of them is specified by the client side.

 The second parameter indicate the port in which the server will listen for incomming connections.